 Enter password: ********

-3. Create a new database with the desired name.
+2. Create a new database by issuing the CREATE DATABASE command.

-4. Verify that the database has been created.
+3. Verify that the new database was successfully created.

 mysql> SHOW DATABASES;